 If the recipient of a ticket believes that it was issued in error, the recipient can file an appeal to have the ticket voided.
 Appeals must be filed within seven calendar days of the infraction date.
-Appeal forms are available on iRaider under Forms-Vehicles.
+Appeal forms are available through the Campus Safety and Security webpage.
 They are also available in the Office of Campus Safety and Security lobby.
 Appeals filed after seven (7) calendar days will not be accepted, and the fine must be paid at the Office of Business Affairs.